 threatens not just individuals, but the foundational values of society.’

-Modern slavery is real and is happening all around us; we need to be vigilant!
+Modern slavery is real and is happening all around us.
 There are a number of signs which can indicate if someone is in an exploitative situation or being trafficked.
 They include:

 • Showing signs of physical or psychological trauma: looking malnourished or unkempt, anxious or agitated.